Repello-AI/Agent-Wiz/CONTRIBUTING.md

-# 🤝 Contributing to ShadowAgent
+# 🤝 Contributing to Agent Wiz

-Thank you for considering contributing to ShadowAgent! 🎉
+Thank you for considering contributing to Agent Wiz! 🎉
 We welcome contributions of all types – bug reports, feature requests, documentation, testing, and code.

 ---